Updated: Oct 5, 2021

-My research in political methodology is motivated by my works on substantive topics.
-One of the greatest puzzles in political science is what decides the attitude and behavior of ordinary citizens in non-democratic regimes, where information flow is usually strictly controlled by the government.
-Theorists have been arguing that the interference among individuals plays a crucial role in spreading messages and shaping behaviors.
-Yet little empirical evidence exists, partly due to the lack of appropriate methods.
+My methodological research is motivated by my works on substantive topics.
+One of the greatest puzzles in political science is what decides the attitude and behavior of citizens in politics, when the free flow of information is restricted by either the government or echo chambers.
+Theorists have been arguing that interference among individuals, or social interactions, is one of the most crucial factors.
+However, little empirical evidence exists, partly due to the lack of appropriate methods.
 My expertise enables me to take steps to fill up this lacuna.
-For example, to understand why the opposition failed in the voting booth after Hong Kong's Umbrella, I combine individual level survey data with several newly developed methods to show that economic uncertainty produced by the protest estranged ordinary citizens from the opposition.
-This negative effect of protests has not been emphasized by the literature.
-In another paper, I apply the method proposed by Egami (2018) to examine the diffusion of collective actions in mainland China.
-The results confirm the existence of protest diffusion in geographical space.
+The last chapter of my dissertation adopts the methods I propose to evaluate the electoral consequences of the 2014 Umbrella Movement in Hong Kong (Electoral Studies, 2021).
+The results indicate that the opposition’s vote share was significantly reduced even in polling stations 5 kilometers away from the protest sites.
+I complement the analysis with individual-level survey data to illustrate that economic uncertainty produced by the protest signaled the opposition's preference and alienated ordinary citizens from them.
+In a working paper, I apply the method of stationary causal directed acyclic graphs to examine the spread of collective actions in China and confirm the existence of protest diffusion in geographic space.

 I have several ongoing projects that will further probe this puzzle.
 My collaborator and I have been collecting data from local forums and public Telegram channels since the beginning of Hong Kong's anti-extradition movement.
 We have constructed a social network of protesters and demonstrated that central nodes were more likely to be information hubs rather than opinion leaders.
 We are also running two survey experiments to explore how information cues such as messages from the elites or stereotypes against immigrants influence the view of Hong Kong or Chinese citizens toward democracy and protest.
 The experiments are designed to approximate how citizens acquire information from the media in their daily life.